Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Conclusion

 \paragraph{Discussion and future work.}

 Throughout this work, the target rank is treated as a fixed hyperparameter.
-In practice, the optimal rank may depend on cluster composition and could vary across clusters.
-Joint optimization of rank selection and clustering, allowing rank to adapt dynamically as blocks are merged, represents a promising direction for improving compression efficiency while preserving accuracy guarantees.
+In practice, the optimal choice of \( r \) depends on the interaction between truncation error and cluster formation, and may vary across clusters.
+Importantly, the overall compression is generally non-monotonic in \( r \), since changing \( r \) alters not only the approximation within each cluster but also which merges satisfy the error constraint.
+A principled approach to selecting \( r \) without solving the full clustering problem remains an open question.
+In particular, joint optimization of rank selection and clustering, with \( r \) adapting during merging, is a promising direction for future work.

 The present framework operates in an offline setting where all matrices are available in advance.
 In many applications, however, new data arrive sequentially.
 Extending compression-aware clustering to an incremental setting, where each new matrix must be assigned to an existing cluster or used to initialize a new cluster based on predicted SVD compression error, is a natural and practically important direction for future work.
 Such an extension would require efficient per-cluster error estimation and dynamic cluster management under streaming updates.